Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 > NOTE:
 >
-> ​		You can modify the State name by select the State, and single click on it name in HFSM editor.
+> ​		You can modify the state name by select the State, and single click on it name in HFSM editor.

 2. State Type